ugneokmanaite/OOP_Encapsulation/README.md

 - Involves making an attribute private

-- Use __ at the front of attribute to make it private
+- Use __ at the front of attribute to make it  a hidden method

 - Making an attribute private means it cannot be accesses from outside of the class in which it was created